PROPER Agents: Proactivity Driven Personalized Agents for Advancing Knowledge Gap Navigation: Experiments

-\begin{quote}\itshape \textbf{\llama (Fine-Tuned):} People with diabetes are at increased risk for severe illness and death from COVID-19.
-It is not a guarantee that you would die from it, but the risk is higher.
-The virus spreads mainly through droplets of saliva, mucus, and other respiratory secretions, typically released when an infected person coughs, sneezes, or breathes. \end{quote} \begin{quote}\itshape \textbf{\gptf:} If you have type 1 diabetes and get COVID-19, you'll most likely have mild symptoms and recover, especially if you're young.
-The main issue is that illness can cause higher blood sugars and ketones, so you may need more insulin and closer monitoring.
-Serious problems are uncommon when diabetes is well managed. \end{quote} \begin{quote}\itshape \textbf{\llama + \our:} Because you have Type 1 diabetes, COVID-19 might be more severe.
-Your immune system may struggle raising the risk of breathing complications, and can affect blood sugar control.
-Vaccination helps, avoid crowds, practice hygiene, and follow your doctor's advice.
-Other conditions like hypertension, kidney, or heart disease increase risk. \end{quote} } While all three responses are factually plausible, they differ markedly in how implicit, task-relevant dimensions are addressed.
+While all three responses are factually plausible, they differ markedly in how implicit, task-relevant dimensions are addressed.
 The evaluator model (\gpt) rated \our as the highest, noting: ``\textit{Provides diabetes-specific risk framing, vaccination context, practical precautions}''.
 The base \llama response focuses on general risk and transmission mechanisms and \gptf narrows the scope to likely outcomes and metabolic management but avoids broader risk framing or preventive action.
-In contrast, \textsc{ProPer} integrates multiple latent considerations—disease severity, glycemic control, vaccination, behavioral precautions, and comorbidities—into a single coherent response.
+In contrast, \our integrates multiple latent considerations—disease severity, glycemic control, vaccination, behavioral precautions, and comorbidities—into a single coherent response.

-\xhdr{RQ2: Component Contributions.} We analyze the contribution of \textsc{ProPer}'s core components through targeted ablations.
+\xhdr{RQ2: Component Contributions.} We analyze the contribution of \our's core components through targeted ablations.
 As shown in Figure~\ref{fig:ablation}, removing the Dimension Generating Agent (\textsc{DGA}) results in a substantial performance drop across all datasets, while removing post-hoc dimension reranking (\our-RGA) leads to a smaller but consistent degradation.
-This indicates that explicitly generating task-relevant implicit dimensions is foundational to \textsc{ProPer}'s effectiveness: without \textsc{DGA}, the system lacks a structured representation of what is missing from the user query, and downstream response generation becomes less targeted and less calibrated.
+This indicates that explicitly generating task-relevant implicit dimensions is foundational to \our's effectiveness: without \textsc{DGA}, the system lacks a structured representation of what is missing from the user query, and downstream response generation becomes less targeted and less calibrated.

 To further understand this effect, Figure~\ref{fig:dga} compares the quality of dimensions produced by \textsc{DGA} against those generated directly by strong base LLMs. \textsc{DGA} consistently generates higher-quality dimensions than both \llama and \qwen, suggesting that the gains observed in the full system stem from learning to surface relevant latent needs rather than from response-generation capacity alone.
 Taken together, these results reveal a clear division of labor: \textsc{DGA} enables anticipation by identifying meaningful implicit dimensions, while reranking and \textsc{RGA} modulate their influence to prevent over-proactivity.